alexeylark/hebrew-bot/README.md

 - "/test_verbs" - starts testing using only verbs.
 - "/test_nouns" - starts testing using only nouns.
 - "/test_adjectives" - starts testing using only adjectives.
+- "/test_shuffle" - starts testing using all available words.
 - "/set_language" - lets you choose the user language.
 Currently English and Russian languages are supported.
 - "/set_difficulty_level" - lets you choose the difficulty level by typing command.
 Currently there are two levels to choose from - alef and alef plus.
 - "/stop" - stops testing and congratulates you for the work done.